'Drag Race' Winner Aquaria Booed Off Stage

 After a period of about an hour and a half, Aquaria further clarified the previous night’s incident via Twitter, adding, “I also never said I was booed off the stage because of transphobia so let’s not get that confused either.”

-“I was booed,” the drag queen continued, “because of some rules that I clearly misunderstood and now everyone and their sister wants to paint me out to be some evil bitch trying to steal money or [something]?”
+“I was booed,” the drag queen continued, “because of some rules that I clearly misunderstood and now everyone and their sister wants to paint me out to be some evil b**ch trying to steal money or [something]?”

-Aquaria is scheduled to return to Heaven on Saturday for another performance, however, it is still unknown whether or not the drag queen will honor her agreement and show up to perform.
+Aquaria is scheduled to return to Heaven on Saturday for another performance.
+However, it is still unknown whether or not the drag queen will honor her agreement and show up to perform.